Animal Disease

 - If you see dead wild birds, report it to Defra (www.gov.uk/guidance/report-dead-wild-birds) or via phone on 03459 335577.

-- If you see a dead animal on public land (wild or domestic) report it to your District or Borough Council.
-Do not touch it or pick it up.
+- If you see a dead animal on public land (wild or domestic) report it to your District and Borough Council.
+Do not touch or handle the carcass.

 What is being done to become